-Researchers in quantitative research often collect data and analysis to generalize results or make conclusions about a particular phenomenon or subject.
-Survey researchers can sample a portion of a population and assert that the survey results are indicative of the perspectives of the whole population.
+Researchers in quantitative research often collect data and conduct analysis to make generalizable conclusions about a particular phenomenon or subject.
+Survey researchers can sample a portion of a population and assert whether the survey results are indicative of the perspectives of the whole population.

 Quantitative data collection relies on structure and a clear understanding of what the numerical values mean to the research.
 Quantitative researchers can readily take a spreadsheet of test scores, for example, to generate descriptive statistics and inferential statistics.
 The shape of that spreadsheet (e.g., rows and columns) and its content (e.g., numerical data) ultimately make analyzing quantitative data feasible.